UditJain2622004/backtest-platform/Readme.md

-# NO-Code Backtest Algorithmic Trading Platform
+# TradeWave - A No-Code Algorithmic Trading Backtesting Platform
- A modern No-Code Trading Strategy Platform that empowers traders to create Strategy, backtest, and optimize their trading strategies without writing a single line of code.
+ A modern No-Code Trading Strategy Backtesting Platform that empowers traders to create Strategy, backtest, and optimize their trading strategies without writing a single line of code.
  Powered by advanced AI analytics , ChatBot and real-time insights .